 How Does the Volumetric Weight Work with Air Freight Shipments?

-The volumetric weight works by figuring out if the carton size is larger (its volume) than its actual weight.
+The volumetric weight determines if the carton size is larger (its volume) than its actual weight.
 Here are some samples to show you how this is calculated:

 A Carton Whose Volume Size is More Than Its Actual Carton Weight

-Let’s say that you have a carton that is very lightweight and is filled with a lot of empty space such some lamp shades.
-The actual carton size is 100 cm X 50 cm X 50 cm but the actual weight is only 15 kilos.
+Let’s say that you have a very lightweight carton filled with a lot of space, such as some lampshades.
+The actual carton size is 100 cm X 50 cm X 50 cm, but the actual weight is only 15 kilos.

-Here are the basics for this calculations for using cm and kilos:
+Here are the basics for this calculation for using cm and kilos: